qatoolkit/qatoolkit-engine-database-net/README.md

 - `AddDatabaseObjectExitsRule`: will check if a table `mytable` exists in the database.
 - `AddDatabaseRecordExitsRule`: will check if a record in table `mytable` with `name` equals `myname` exists.
 - `AddDatabaseRecordsCountRule`: will check if there is exactly 100 records in the `mytable` table.
+- `AddCustomSqlRule`: will check if a custom script returns any results.
+This way you have a lot of freedom to define your own queries.
+Please note, that the query you specify is wrapped in the `EXISTS` clause for a specific database vendor.

 Alternatively if you want to use `MySQL` or `PostgreSQL` generators, you can use MySqlTestGenerator` or `PostgresqlTestGenerator` respectively.